roshan-p/Simple-Asynchronous-and-Callback/README.md

 ```
 # Callback Javascript
-Call back is something like use a function as a agrument for another function In other words,
+Callback is something like use a function as a agrument for another function In other words,
 the frist function will call the second function back later once its execution is finish.
 For example:
 ```